multitudes/oldmultitudes.github.io/_posts/2018-03-23-For- Developers-in-a-hurry.md

 I can see on his page that I am not the only one who asked for changes and the requests are mostly unanswered!
 Anyway it is good practice!

-I hope you enjoy this tutorial.
+I hope you enjoyed this tutorial.
 Please see how to create a bash script to push your commits to github if you want to optimize your workflow.

 Thanks for reading!